Add To Favorites

 Be prepared!
 Design your own metric conversion chart to keep in your binder for quick reference.

 The metric system is a decimal system of weights and measures based on the meter for length and the kilogram for weight.
 Metric is used in all industrialized countries except the United States, where it is being adopted voluntarily.
-Make this handy resource tool for your math and science projects.
+Invite students to make a handy resource tool for math and science projects.

-Compile your conversions.
+Students compile a list of conversions.
 Write out, or type and print, conversions for length, area, and volume.
 Use correct abbreviations and spellings.
 Cut out sections and glue them in place with a Crayola Glue Stick.
-Decorate your reference pages.
+Decorate reference pages.

 Add To Favorites